Romanian Transplant Football Team participation at Transplant Football World Cup 2024

 - Medical and fitness assessments.

-- Counselling sessions and psychological support to ensure an optimal mental state before the competition.
+- Counselling and psychological support sessions to ensure optimal mental readiness ahead of the competition.

 - Team training sessions.